Angular Integration

 }

+The second approach presupposes defining layouts directly as a part of the template property.
 It is a rather tempting way, but it can cause problems, since Webix Layouts use fixed-size concept which is not compatible with the Angular way of UI building.
+So while you can use Webix layouts, they will behave differently from normal Angular components (the most notable thing is that you won't be able to use ngIf to hide/show a part of layout).

 With the above disclaimer in mind, you can still try to use Webix Layout from an Angular template.
+There are three layout components provided in the app/components/layout.ts directory:

-• rows - creates a row layout
+• webix-columns - creates a column layout

-• columns - creates a column layout
+• webix-rows - creates a row layout

-<rows type="space" class="pagebox">
+<webix-rows type="space" class="pagebox">

-<columns type="wide">
+<webix-columns type="wide">

 Routing

-There is no way to define routerLink attributes inside Webix UI.
+There is no way to define the routerLink attributes inside Webix UI.
 You need to use the onItemClick event of a component, if you need to route to a different view:

 this.ui = <webix.ui.menu>webix.ui({

-container: root.nativeElement,
+container: this.root.nativeElement,

 view: "menu", layout: "y", minHeight: 200, select: true,